James L. Buie: Later life and death

 Buie was elected a Fellow of the IEEE in 1973.
 He officially retired from TRW in 1978 as a full-time worker.
 He then began part-time work as a consultant for the Large Scale Integration division of the company (TRW/LSI Products).
 Buie then invented other related integrated circuits and patented those "chips", as they were called then.
 Buie's integrated circuit chip technology was used in various electronics of space satellites and computers into the 1990s.
 His TTL integrated circuit technology is a fundamental foundation of the electronics industry.

 Buie developed emphysema caused by smoking in the 1970s and quit at the time of his retirement.
-His lungs continued to deteriorate at an accelerated rate that was faster that natural.
+His lungs continued to deteriorate at an accelerated rate that was faster than the natural rate.
 He was on oxygen assistance from 1985 and continued to consult part-time for TRW.
-In March of 1988 he no longer could physically make the trip to his offices there and then just did some work on his personal computer at home communicating with TRW by phone.
-Buie continued to fail in health and died in Panorama City on September 25, 1988, aged 68.
+In March 1988 he no longer could physically make the trip to his offices there, and then just did some work on his personal computer at home communicating with TRW by phone.
+Buie continued to fail in health and died in Panorama City on September 23, 1988, aged 68.
 He is buried at Fort Rosecrans National Cemetery.